Gnkgo/summaries/computer-networks/cn_summary.md

 - TTL
 - (Sequence number is only contained inside of the transport header but not the IP header)
 - (There is no checksum in the IPv6 header)
+- hostname can map to multiple IP addresses for reasons of fallback and load distribution

 ## Link State Routing
 1. Nodes flood topology in the form of link state packets and each node learns the full topology